maciejjankowski/witchr/README.md

 How I use it
 -------

-I create a shortcut in SciTe and Notepad++ to run
+I created a keyboard shortcut in SciTe and Notepad++ to run

     wget -O - -q http://localhost:1337/ref